adaly/cSplotch/README.md

 Moreover,  ``splotch`` follows the same subdirectory scheme (in ``-c OUTPUT_DIRECTORY``) as ``splotch_generate_input_files``.

-The use of parallel computing to speed up the computation is trivial because Splotch is embarrassingly parallel across genes.
+The use of parallel computing to speed up the computation is trivial because cSplotch is embarrassingly parallel across genes.

 #### Example